GlobalSport/state-decorator/README.md

 - **retryDelaySeed**: Seed of delay between each retry in milliseconds.
 The applied delay is retryDelaySeed \* retry count.
 Default is 1000ms.
 - **isTriggerRetryError**: A function that returns if the passed error will trigger a retry or if the action fails directly.
 Default function is returning _true_ for _TypeError_ instances.

-Note: _StateDecorator.isTriggerRetryError_ static function can be overridden to determine which error will trigger a retry globally.
+Note: _setIsTriggerRetryError_ function can be used to set a function to determine which error will trigger a retry.

 ### Optimistic action